mmbednarek/smartapi/README.md

 ## Future features

-Routing will be added shortly.t
+Routing will be added shortly.